 Lake Toba Accommodations

-Many accommodations and facilities are available at Lake Toba like Hotels, Resorts, Chalet or Guest Houses such as Batak houses, mini golf, horse riding, lodging in the forest, gazebo and many others.
+Many accommodations and facilities are available such as Hotel, Resort, Chalet or Guest House as Batak home, mini golf, horseback riding, lodging in the forest, a gazebo, and many others.

 I am sure, anyone will feel satisfied living there.
 Because the price of the hotel is quite cheap and directly faces the lake.